morris-lab/CellOracle/docs/_build/_sources/tutorials/atac.rst.txt

    ../notebooks/01_ATAC-seq_data_processing/option1_scATAC-seq_data_analysis_with_cicero/01_atacdata_to_cicero

-Next, the results of Cicero analysis will be processed with celloracle to make TSS annotations.
+Next, the results of Cicero analysis will be processed to make TSS annotations.

 Python notebook